 Luanda was founded on 25th January 1576 by a Portuguese explorer.
-The city has served as slave trade to Brazil from 1550 to 1836.
+The city has served as a slave trade to Brazil from 1550 to 1836.
 By 1850, Luanda was one of the greatest and most developed Portuguese cities in the vast Portuguese Empire outside Continental Portugal.

 Angola got his independence on 11th November 1975 and by that time, Luanda was a modern city.
-During the Colonial Portuguese War (1964 – 1971), the cosmopolitan was not affected, his economic growth and development was listed among highest in the region.
+During the Colonial Portuguese War (1964 – 1971), the cosmopolitan was not affected, his economic growth and development were listed among the highest in the region.
 In 1972, Luanda was called the “Paris of Africa”.

-After the independence, the country has suffered from the “Angolan Civil War” which last more than 26 years from 1975 to 2002.
+After independence, the country has suffered from the “Angolan Civil War” which last more than 26 years from 1975 to 2002.
 In 2002, Angola could turn at last to rebuilding its economy and society, its initial supply of high-quality housing was most likely limited at best.

 One-third of Angola’s population live in Luanda, around half of them (exactly 53%), live in poverty.
 It is surprising how a city with such poor living conditions for most people, becomes the most expensive city in the world.
-There is no other reason, on the other hand, it is in the same city we have booming luxury constructions for the benefit of the minority wealthy from a big oil industry and diamond production.
+There is no other reason, on the other hand, it is in the same city we have booming luxury constructions for the benefit of the minority wealthy from big oil industry and diamond production.
 Angola is the second oil export country after Nigeria on the African continent.